 The Contingency Fee Percentage for a Truck Accident Lawyer

 Before working with a truck accident lawyer, you’ll want to know what their contingency fee structure looks like.
-The average for most personal injury lawyers is 33% (or one-third) of whatever they win you.
-That means, for example, if you win a $30,000 settlement, your lawyer’s fee would be about $10,000.
+The average for most personal injury lawyers is between 33.3% (or one-third) and 40% of whatever they win you.
+That means, for example, if you win a $30,000 settlement, your lawyer’s fee would be between $10,000 and $12,000.

-Although 33% is the average, there are situations where the fee may be slightly more or less.
-The range is typically between 33% and 40%.
-A lawyer might charge a slightly higher percentage if you end up filing a lawsuit or your case goes all the way to trial.
+There are situations in which the fee may be slightly more or less than the average.
+For example, a lawyer might charge a slightly higher percentage if you end up filing a lawsuit and your case goes all the way to trial, or if your case requires mediation/arbitration.

 Your lawyer’s contract will details these fees, so this is information you can get clear on during the consultation.
 Thankfully, most truck accident cases do not have to go to court and get settled well before the need to file a lawsuit.